TheShadowblast123/Japanese-Content-2-Md-And-Anki/README.md

 ## How to Contribute
-All pull requests are welcome :)
+- All pull requests are welcome :)
+- please create an issue if you find a problem or desire a feature